mwcz/palebluepixel/content/posts/043 - lazyloading web components.md

 the `names` list and imports their HTML templates (using Polymer's handy [importHref()][importhref] function).

-Now any element in the registry object can be used without an explicit import!
+Now any element in the registry object can be used without an explicit import.

 ## Tradeoffs